luisschwab/hashsat/README.md

           The derivation path for your wallet.
 Use this flag if your wallet has a non-standard derivation path -s, --search-width <search_width>
           How many addresses to derive on each tried wallet.
 Your `target_address` derivation index has to be lower or equal to this [default: 10]
-  -l, --max-passphrase-length <max_passphrase_len>
+  -r, --passphrase-length-range <passphrase_length_range>
-          The maximum passphrase lenght to be searched.
-Will return an error if your address is not found within the search space [default: 10]
+          The passphrase lenght range to be searched.
+Will return an error if your address is not found within the search space [default: 1,10]
   -h, --help
           Print help
   -V, --version